 • Scrub the surface and wipe all of the borax away

-Conquer Grout With Paste
+Cleaning Bathroom Grout With Paste

 If there are caked-on stains or stubborn mold or mildew left after you’ve tried the borax powder, try borax paste.
 This paste is also excellent for grout.
 Borax mixed with water makes a good paste for scouring bathroom tiles.
 Mix equal parts borax and warm water and spread the paste over the grout.
 Use a toothbrush to scrub away the stains around the tiles.
 The paste and the toothbrush won’t scratch the delicate tiles like some noxious cleaners, but they will lift that caked-on mold and mildew.